-To know exactly what information is required, check with the certificate authority (CA) that you plan to use.
+Verify what information is required with the certificate authority (CA) that you plan to use.

-- 1. Select the Configuration window.
+- 1. Select Dashboard > Configuration.

 - 2. Click Certificates.

 - 3. Select the System tab.

 - 4. Click Update System Certificate.

 - 5. Select the CSR window.

 - 6. Choose Generate a new certificate signing request and click Continue.

-- 7. Fill in the fields as needed:
+- 7. Fill in the following as needed:

-- In the field Common Name (CN), type the DNS name of the system preceded by an asterisk () and a period (.) (for example, .system.example.com).
+- In the Common Name (CN) box, type the cluster name or an asterisk () followed by the DNS name of the system (for example, cluster.company.com or .company.com).

-The field Common Name (CN) is required.
+Common Name (CN) is required.

-- In the field Organizational Unit (OU), type the name of the organizational unit that uses the system (for example, the name of a division or a name under which your company does business). - In the field Organization (O), type the full legal name of your organization.

-- In the field Location (L), type the name of the city in which your organization's headquarters are located. - In the field State/Province (ST), type the full name of the state or province in which your organization's headquarters are located. - In the field Country (C), type the two-letter ISO 3166-1 abbreviation for the country in which your organization's headquarters are located (for example, US for the United States). - In the field Subject Alternate Name, type .hcpcs_cluster_name, where hcpcs_cluster_name is the name of your HCP for cloud scale cluster. - 8.
-Click Generate CSR.
+- In the Organizational Unit (OU) box, type the name of the organizational unit that uses the system (for example, the name of a division or a name under which the company does business). - In the Organization (O) box, type the full legal name of the organization. - In the Location (L) box, type the name of the city in which the organization's headquarters are located. - In the State/Province (ST) box, type the full name of the state or province in which the organization's headquarters are located. - In the Country (C) box, type the two-letter ISO 3166-1 abbreviation for the country in which the organization's headquarters are located (for example, US for the United States). - In the Subject Alternate Name box, type cluster.dns .cluster.dns, where cluster is the name of your HCP for cloud scale cluster.